cosmos/sdk-tutorials/tutorial/types.md

 # Types

-First thing we're going to do is define a struct that holds all the metadata of a name.
+First Thing we're going to do is define a struct that holds all the metadata of a name.
 We will call this struct Whois after the ICANN DNS terminology.

 ## `types.go`